-Every machine requires some circuitry or motherboard that controls the machine’s functions and operation.
-Likewise, humans also possess a complex computing system inside the body, the brain.
+Every machine requires some circuitry or motherboard that controls the machine’s functions and operations.
+Likewise, humans also possess a complex computing system inside the body: the brain.
 The brain’s inner workings and connections are mysterious.
-It is quite an intricate system of neurons linked together to form the brain’s whole jelly-like morphology.
+An intricate system of neurons link together to form the brain’s jelly-like morphology.

-Advancements in medical science and inventions, has improved our understanding of how the brain works.
-One such invention was electroencephalography, a method and device used to record and analyze the electrical activity occurring inside the brain
+Advancements in medical science and inventions have improved our understanding of how the brain works.
+One such invention was electroencephalography, a method and device used to record and analyze the electrical activity occurring inside the brain.

-In this article, you’ll get to know about the basics of electroencephalography, its procedure, and the various devices used.
+In this EEG guide, you’ll learn about the basics of what electroencephalography is, what EEG is used for, its procedure, and the various devices used.

 What is Electroencephalography (EEG)?

-Electroencephalography1 or EEG is a procedure used to record the electrical activity of the brain in the form of waves.
+Electroencephalography 1, or EEG, is a procedure used to measure and record the electrical activity of the brain in the form of waves.
 One can monitor the neurophysiological function of the brain while the subject is performing different tasks.
-Various electrical abnormalities can also be detected precisely.
+Various electrical abnormalities can also be detected with precision.

 Parts of an EEG Machine